-"I'm interested in students’ sense of belonging during the learning process, especially those influenced by cultural background.
-More specifically, I'm interested in how all parties (e.g., teacher, student) co-create an inclusive learning environment to improve motivation and performances.
-I want to explore the U.S. with my family during my doctoral years."
+"I'm interested in students’ sense of belonging during the learning process, especially those influenced by cultural background, such as international students’ community.
+More specifically, I'm interested in how all parties (e.g., teacher, student) co-create an inclusive learning environment to improve motivation and performances by involving educational technology.
+I am hoping to have Indonesian cuisine food truck to introduce my culture."

 "My research interest includes international students, the college adjustment process, first-generation students, motivation to study abroad and self-efficacy.
 I enjoy spending time with friends and family, traveling, and being outdoors."

 "I'm currently interested in improving educational resources and pedagogies for low-income and underserved students.
-Research often shows that these students are at a disadvantage in the educational realm and I wish to decrease this gap in academic success.
-Prior work of mine has included analyzing currently existing educational programs and interventions and their effectiveness, as well as finding any existing relationships between mindsets, test anxiety and socioeconomic status."
+Research often shows that these students are at a disadvantage in the educational realm, and I wish to decrease this gap in academic success.
+Prior work of mine has included applying social class theory to survey measures of socioeconomic status, as well as analyzing the perceptions students with low-income status have about online learning environments."